New Orleans Saints Playoff Odds: September 2025

 New Orleans Saints Postseason Outlook and Predictions

-With Kellen Moore taking over as head coach, the Saints are hoping for a major offensive turnaround.
-The biggest question is still at quarterback after Derek Carrβs retirement, with Tyler Shough, Spencer Rattler, and Jake Haener competing for the starting job.
-To help jumpstart the offense, New Orleans added TE Jack Stoll, WR Brandin Cooks, WR Donova Peoples Jr., and drafted OL Kelvin Banks Jr. in the first round to bolster the line.
+With Kellen Moore stepping in as head coach, the Saints are aiming for a major offensive turnaround.
+After Derek Carrโs retirement, Spencer Rattler and rookie Tyler Shough are left to lead the offense, with Rattler starting Week 1.
+To jumpstart the offense, New Orleans added tight end Jack Stoll, wide receiver Brandin Cooks and bolstered the offensive line by drafting Kelvin Banks Jr. in the first round.

 New Orleans Saints Playoffs FAQs

-The New Orleans Saints have a 14.3% chance of making the 2025-26 NFL Playoffs, according to odds from DraftKings sportsbook.
-Currently at +600, the Saints have the third-longest playoff odds among all NFL teams.
+The New Orleans Saints have a 10.5% chance of making the 2025-26 NFL Playoffs, according to odds from DraftKings Sportsbook.
+Currently at +850, the Saints have the second-longest playoff odds among all NFL teams.
 We expect these odds to change once the season kicks off.

 No, the Saints are not out of the playoffs as the season has yet to start.
-Ahead of the 2025 NFL Draft, the Saints have a 90.0% chance of missing the playoffs, according to -900 odds from DraftKings sportsbook.
+Ahead of the 2025 NFL Draft, the Saints have a 94.1% chance of missing the playoffs, according to -1600 odds from DraftKings Sportsbook.

 Yes, the Saints, and every other NFL team, for that matter, can make the playoffs since the season has yet to start.
-DraftKings sportsbook gives the Saints a 14.3% chance to make the playoffs based on the implied probability of +600 odds.
+DraftKings Sportsbook gives the Saints a 10.5% chance to make the playoffs based on the implied probability of +850 odds.

 In Louisiana, you can bet on the New Orleans Saints to make the playoffs at any of the eight legal and licensed mobile apps or retail sportsbook locations throughout the state.
 At this point in the offseason, however, not every online betting site will have Saints playoff markets available.